 In seasons of hardship, when my husband and I are both drained, instead of sitting face-to-face at a restaurant – knowing that we will have that same battle for the thousandth time – we choose to go rock climbing or bowling, side-by-side.

-We know that the face-to-face moments are important, but sometimes, we just need to be friends again.
+We know that the face-to-face moments are important, but sometimes,

-We put aside the stresses of work, life, parenting and finances and the serious conversations that come with them.
+When you put aside the stresses of work, life, parenting and finances and the serious conversations that come with them.

-And then – we laugh together until our stomachs hurt.
-We play games in the car, sing obnoxiously, jump from restaurant to restaurant and stay out super late.
-We need to remember one another as who we are and see each other outside of life.
-As husband and wife, we need to remember the amazing, fun-loving, incredible person that we married.
-And we have to do this often.
+You need to remember one another as who you are and see each other outside of life’s responsibilities.
+As husband and wife, you need to remember the amazing, fun-loving, incredible person that you married.

 Our God has the power to redeem relationships.
 And not only to redeem them, but to make them beautiful and good.